The Toilet Tubs

 Smashed cell toilet, No.1 Division, Boggo Road Gaol, Brisbane, 1980s.

 The prisoner in charge of 3A yard was known as the prison sanitary manager, or more commonly the ‘turd-tosser’.
 This was a job that had its perks.
-While new inmates thought of it as foul work, the old timers knew that it gave a prisoner some freedom as some officers were reluctant to hand search a prisoner smelling of excrement and urine.
+While new inmates thought of it as foul work, the old timers knew that it gave a prisoner a certain amount of freedom as some officers were reluctant to hand search a prisoner smelling of excrement and urine.
 Another perk was the sanitary yard showers, under the corrugated awning at the back of F Wing and next to a high water tower.
 There was a small boiler at ground level and sanitary workers were known to enjoy the luxury of rare hot showers there, using scrubbing brushes to remove the ingrained dirt that cold showers could not.
 As former officer Steve Gage recalled in his book Boggo Road Prison: Riots to Ruin;

 "It should be noted in particular that the shit tub yards of 2 Division was a popular place to bathe, as prisoners in this area would block the sewer outlet in the bath sized disposal point and fill it with water for bathing; this was a sight to behold."